 Step 4: After our one on one interview, we will send you a registration link for you to fill out.
-We will notify you in June about whether you have been selected for the upcoming Giving Project or have been placed on a waiting list for a future cohort.
+We will notify you about whether you have been selected for the upcoming Giving Project or have been placed on a waiting list for a future cohort.

 The Giving Project Interest Form

 Through your meaningful gift, Chinook Fund will continue to direct resources to improving schools, housing, criminal justice reform, living wage jobs, immigrant rights, and so many other pressing issues that are improving the lives of Coloradans from all walks of life.

 We invite you to join us.
 Chinook Fund is a 501(c)3 charitable organization.
 Contributions to Chinook Fund are tax deductible to the fullest extent of the law.

 This group funds diverse organizations engaged in all types of social justice community organizing across Colorado.
 Giving Project volunteers will make all grantmaking decisions independently.
 It is our firm belief that by having community members manage the grantmaking process, Chinook Fund is able to fund movements which are most relevant to the community.